abulimov/abulimov.github.io/content/post/2016-06-09-more-typing.md

 And it looks like all big companies are using this stuff extensively!
 Isn't it awesome?
-After mainly using [Go](http://golang.org) for last year, I'm super excited seeng how dynamically typed languages become safer with type hints, and how C++ brings convenience and ease of dynamic typing to its users.
+After mainly using [Go](http://golang.org) for last year, I'm super excited seeing how dynamically typed languages become safer with type hints, and how C++ brings convenience and ease of dynamic typing to its users.